magma/magma/docs/readmes/dp/debug_logs.md

 ## Check individual pods' logs

-To view logs from individual Domain Proxy pods, execute `kubectl logs` command with one of the pod names listed in [previous chapter].(#listing-domain-proxy-pods-in-kubernetes)
+To view logs from individual Domain Proxy pods, execute `kubectl logs` with one of the pod names listed in the [previous chapter](#listing-domain-proxy-pods-in-kubernetes).

 - `Radio Controller` (RC) logs:
     - logs related to AGW/enodebd <-> Domain Proxy communication
     - logs related to requests generated by Active Mode Controller (Domain Proxy logic, which generates appropriate SAS requests)
-    - logs related with Database modifications, which where the result of incoming API calls (either from AGW or AMC)
+    - logs related with Database modifications, which were the result of incoming API calls (either from AGW or AMC)
 - `Configuration Controller` (CC) logs:
     - logs related to Domain Proxy <-> SAS communication
     - logs related with Database modifications, which were the result of processing SAS responses